 Ben is fazed by few things in life and my sensitive disposition meant he became my emotional rock quite a lot.
 Like when we veered around the hairpin roads of the Great Rift Valley to find a heap of distressed goats that had been catapulted from the back of a truck.

-When it comes to travelling itself, I’m the one who’ll get the queasy stomach or crumble when sleep, physical comfort or personal space are in deficit.
+When it comes to traveling itself, I’m the one who’ll get the queasy stomach or crumble when sleep, physical comfort or personal space are in deficit.
 In hindsight, having to turn-take cat naps while we spent the night outside Dar es Salaam airport in Tanzania was a doddle compared to the night feeds and sleepless nights we’d endure as parents.

 I don’t think Ben will ever forget the shade of green I turned while on the boat trip between Cape Town and Robben Island.
-The 10-hour ‘luxury’ coach trip between Zambia’s Lusaka and Livingstone (with zero air con) was equally tortuous and served as the ultimate test to our endurance as travellers.
+The 10-hour ‘luxury’ coach trip between Zambia’s Lusaka and Livingstone (with zero air con) was equally tortuous and served as the ultimate test to our endurance as travelers.
 With a fear of heights, it was me who had to switch off my senses with a meditation app and eye mask, while Ben gasped and gawped at the incredible Zambezi River views from the window of the safari plane.
 I’ve since learnt that this is a highly effective technique for escaping myriad challenging moments – including childbirth.

 I pushed myself to be braver, kayaking along the Zambezi

 But while these moments exposed the yin and yang of our personalities and relationship, it challenged me to be braver.
-I was determined to steady my nerves as we braved the chilly waters of Devil’s Pool, located some 100 metres above the Zambezi River.
+I was determined to steady my nerves as we braved the chilly waters of Devil’s Pool, located some 100 meters above the Zambezi River.

-Similarly, I realised that I’d kick myself if I turned down the chance to take a rowing trip down this same waterway, alongside one of Africa’s most misunderstood but lethal creatures: the hippo.
+Similarly, I realized that I’d kick myself if I turned down the chance to take a rowing trip down this same waterway, alongside one of Africa’s most misunderstood but lethal creatures: the hippo.
 Our safari guide, Alex, carefully guided us through the adventure.
 But it was only when we’d safely arrived at the next camp that Ben confided how Alex had masterfully navigated my boat away from the path of a hippo that had been careering towards us.